muhammad-salem/aurora/example/README.md

-# Aurora Teat Package
+# Aurora Example Package

-Test App used to test Aurora while development
+Test App used as example to test Aurora while development

 #### how to build test app